 The furlough scheme will come to an end on 31 October 2020 and the government has announced that, following that date, it will introduce a new Job Support Scheme under which it will support the wages of people in work.
-The intention behind this is to keep people in work on shorter hours rather than making them redundant.
+The intention behind this is to keep people at work on shorter hours rather than making them redundant.
 The scheme will be open for six months from November.

 We have set out some key points to the scheme below:

 - Employees will need to work a minimum of 33% of their usual hours.
-For every hour not worked the employer and the government will each pay one third of the employee’s usual pay, and the government contribution will be capped at £697.92 per month.
+For every hour not worked the employer and the government will each pay one-third of the employee’s usual pay, and the government contribution will be capped at £697.92 per month.

 - The employer will be reimbursed in arrears for the government contribution.

 - The employee must not be on a redundancy notice.